kontalk/specs/group.md

 </message>
 ```

-## Adding users to the group
+## Modifying group settings

-The group creator can add users by sending a creation command:
+The group creator can change group settings by sending a group command with the type `set`.

+### Adding users to the group

 ```xml
 <message type='chat' from='david@beta.kontalk.net/home' to='beta.kontalk.net'>